Peritract/ASCIIfier/README.md

-# ASCIIfier
+<h1>ASCIIfier</h1>
-Convert images to ASCII
+<h1>Convert images to ASCII</h4>

-I wrote this based on an article by Praveen Kumar (https://www.hackerearth.com/practice/notes/beautiful-python-a-simple-ascii-art-generator-from-images/), but I have extended and altered it.
-That's not to say I've made it better, but just to say that I haven't simply stolen his code.
+This is a simple text-based Python program to convert images into ASCII representations.
+I am indebted to [Praveen Kumar's tutorial on this](https://www.hackerearth.com/practice/notes/beautiful-python-a-simple-ascii-art-generator-from-images/), which I used as a starting point.

 It relies on PIL(Pillow), but otherwise nothing else.

+<b>Examples:</b>
 ![Jaws](/Examples/jaws.png)